Gambling ads on social media reach more than twice as many men as women: study

 · books · Source ↗

-• Ireland’s Gambling Regulation Act 2024 now restricts social media gambling ads to opted-in followers; UK, Australia, and the US remain lightly regulated.
+• Ireland’s Gambling Regulation Act 2024 (March 2025) restricts social media gambling ads to opted-in followers of licensed operators; UK, Australia, US have no equivalent.

 Original | Discuss on HN